DavidShield/RepeatedAStarSearch/README.md

 2. Implement repeated A* search
 3. draw the maze and path

 As a freshman, our method may not be simplest and optimal.
-If u have questions, email me by wangdawei_apply@hotmail.com
+If u have questions, email me at wangdawei_apply@hotmail.com